koskath/arete2/course_content/ML/md_files/Lecture9/lecture_9_slide_26_perceptron.md

 # Slide 26 of Lecture 9 contains information about the Perceptron.

-• Perceptron incapable of learning complex patterns:
-• Because decision boundary of each output neuron is linear (just like Logistic Regression classifiers).
-• Logistic Regression Vs Perceptrons:
-• Perceptrons do not output a class probability.
-• Perceptrons make predictions based on a hard threshold.
-• Weaknesses:
-• Incapable of solving Exclusive OR (XOR) classification problem
-• Soln: Can be solved by stacking multiple Perceptrons
-• Resulting ANN is called a Multilayer Perceptron (MLP).
+The Perceptron is incapable of learning complex patterns because the decision boundary of each output neuron is linear, just like Logistic Regression classifiers.
+When comparing Logistic Regression versus Perceptrons, Perceptrons do not output a class probability and make predictions based on a hard threshold.
+Key weaknesses include being incapable of solving the Exclusive OR (XOR) classification problem.
+The solution is to stack multiple Perceptrons, and the resulting ANN is called a Multilayer Perceptron (MLP).
 28